 If you can't sort out the dispute, and your employer agrees to it, you can get help through mediation, conciliation or arbitration.

-If your grievance is of the type which could ultimately be taken to an Industrial Tribunal, then the normal time limit for starting your claim at the Industrial Tribunal is 3 months after the date that the problem occurred.
-This limit can only be extended in exceptional circumstances.
+The 3-month limit can only be extended in exceptional circumstances.
 If you wish to take your case to an Industrial Tribunal you should ensure you comply with the time limits.

 Advice on time limits can be obtained from the sources listed below.